-[2.
-Support of cyclic mapping when the number of repetitions is larger than 2 for single DCI based M-TRP PUSCH repetition Type A and B,]
+2. Support of cyclic mapping when the number of repetitions is larger than 2 for single DCI based M-TRP PUSCH repetition Type A and B

-[3.
-Support of second TPC field for per TRP closed-loop power control for PUSCH with DCI formats 0_1 / 0_2]
+3. Support of second TPC field for per TRP closed-loop power control for PUSCH with DCI formats 0_1 / 0_2

-[4.
-Support of PHR reporting related to M-TRP PUSCH repetition (calculate two PHRs (at least corresponding to the CC that applies m-TRP PUSCH repetitions), each associated with a first PUSCH occasion to each TRP, and report two PHRs.)]
+4. Support of PHR reporting related to M-TRP PUSCH repetition (calculate two PHRs (at least corresponding to the CC that applies m-TRP PUSCH repetitions), each associated with a first PUSCH occasion to each TRP, and report two PHRs.)

-[5.
-Support of CG PUSCH transmission towards M-TRPs using a single CG configuration (Use same beam mapping principals as dynamic grant PUSCH repetition scheme.)]
+5. Support of CG PUSCH transmission towards M-TRPs using a single CG configuration (Use same beam mapping principals as dynamic grant PUSCH repetition scheme.)

-[6. support of sequential mapping for single for single DCI based M-TRP PUSCH repetition Type A]
+6. support of sequential mapping for single for single DCI based M-TRP PUSCH repetition Type A

-[7.
-The maximum number of PHR reporting across all CCs (including those related to M-TRP PUSCH repetition and the legacy Rel-15/16 PUSCH transmission)]
+7. The maximum number of PHR reporting across all CCs (including those related to M-TRP PUSCH repetition and the legacy Rel-15/16 PUSCH transmission)

-[8.
-Support of A-CSI report on two PUSCH repetitions]
+8. Support of A-CSI report on two PUSCH repetitions

-[9.
-Support of SP-CSI report on two PUSCH repetitions]
+9. Support of SP-CSI report on two PUSCH repetitions

-[10: Support dynamic switching between multi-TRP PUSCH scheme and single-TRP PUSCH transmission]
+10: Support dynamic switching between multi-TRP PUSCH scheme and single-TRP PUSCH transmission

-[11.
-Support PUSCH operations: CB based and NCB based and corresponding parameters including number of SRS resources]
+11. Support PUSCH operations: CB based and NCB based and corresponding parameters including number of SRS resources

+12. Maximum number of overlapped associated CSI-RS + SRS for NCB pairs in a CC

+13. Maximum number of overlapped associated CSI-RS + SRS for NCB pairs across CCs in a band